aduffy70/LabNotes/_posts/2017/2017-04-24-Google-AppEngine-upgrade-to-python-2-7.md

   * Used the "Dashboard" button on the Launcher to get to the admin console.
 Migrated traffic from version 1 to version 2.
 It shows there as using the correct python 2.7 runtime.
   * Tested from within VPCsim.
 It is bringing up the new version (v2 in the page name) and seems to function correctly.
   * Merged all changes from my working git branch to master and pushed to GitHub.

+The VPCsim app is my only remaining project on Google AppEngine.